ahsu1230/StudentSandbox/guide/06_git_cli.md

 git diff
 ```

+*Note* `git diff` will bring you into this weird program called `vim`.
+You'll notice you can't input any commands after you use `git diff`.
+We'll talk about it later, but for now simply press `q` to exit out of `git diff`.

 ## Staging and unstaging files

 Before creating a commit, you need to specify which files you want to actually want to include in the commit.
 Often times, it will be all the files you just changed.
 But sometimes, we don't want to commit everything, so there is a *stage* step before the commit step.